nicolasochem/tzip/drafts/current/draft-consensus-key.md

   This operation must be signed by the manager key of a delegate.

-  It will change the consensus key associated to the signing delegate in the consensus key table, starting at cycle `<cycle>`.
+  It will record the pending update in the pending consensus-key table.
 The current implementation requires that `<cycle>` is equal to the current cycle plus `PRESERVED_CYCLES + 1`.

   At any time, a consensus key can only be used by a single baker, the operation fails otherwise.